OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/Finding-the-Omegas-IP-Address.md

 Here we see that on my Omega's Access Point, the IP address designated to the Omega is `192.168.3.1`.
 If I connect to the `Omega-2757` WiFi network on my computer, I can communicate with my Omega using this IP address.
 <!-- // - using ifconfig and looking for br-wlan, throw in a little bit of grep -B3 magic -->
 <!-- // - using ubus call network.device.wlan, maybe start with the whole output and then narrow it down with grep -->

+### Changing the Omega's IP Address on the AP network

+/etc/config/network

+config interface 'wlan'
+        option type 'bridge'
+        option ifname 'eth0.1'
+        option proto 'static'
+        option ipaddr '192.168.3.1' // change this dude option netmask '255.255.255.0'
+        option ip6assign '60'

+- use uci to change it
+- gotta restart network for it to take effect